 Protection of Free Speech was cited as the most popular response (at 35.6% of all responses), still, the second most popular response indicated that consumers recognized that anonymous reviews undermine the trust (or integrity) of the review.

 There were some significant and interesting differences in responses when comparing demographics such as age group, gender and income level.
 It was interesting to note that 43% of Millennials or Gen-Y (18-34 year olds) had a much stronger opinion about anonymous reviews being protected free speech when compared to older groups at 32%.
 The Millennials didn’t seem to feel that the integrity of the reviews would be as affected, but were nearly twice the opinion that anonymous reviews would protect them from retaliation which would also make them much more likely to write a review (if it was anonymous).
-Conversely, the older the age group, the more they felt that it was wrong to hide one’s identity (when writing a business review) and maybe should even be against the law.
+Conversely, the older the age group, the more they felt that it was wrong to hide one’s identity (when writing a business review or giving business ratings) and maybe should even be against the law.

 In some cases, responses by gender were quite significant.
 While both genders had a near equal opinion that anonymous reviews were protected free speech, men felt more strongly that anonymous reviews undermined the trust (or integrity) of the review.
 However women, felt more strongly that the ability to write an anonymous review would make them more likely to write a review.